takudo/crecabullet/README.md

-# creca_caution
+# crecabullet

-creca_caution is push newer your credit-card's utilization with [pushbullet](https://www.pushbullet.com/).
+crecabullet is push newer your credit-card's utilization with [pushbullet](https://www.pushbullet.com/).

 ## requirements